brigadecore/brigade/docs/content/topics/project-developers/projects.md

 # Managing Projects in Brigade

-In Brigade, a project is a conceptual grouping of event subscriptions paired with logic expressing how to handle inbound events.
+In Brigade, a project is a conceptual grouping of event subscriptions paired with logic expressing how to handle those events.

 This document explains how to create and manage projects in Brigade.